prabhupradhan/smart-snake/README.md

-# AI plays snake game
+# Making snake game agent smarter
 Neural Network Trained using Genetic Algorithm which acts as the brain for the snake.

 The snake looks in the 8 direction for food, body part and the boundary which acts as the 24 input for the Neural Network.